DanielChronlund/DCToolbox/README.md

 Test if legacy authentication is allowed in Office 365 for a particular user.

+<h3>Get-DCAzureADUsersAndGroupsAsGuest</h3>

+Lets a guest user enumerate users and security groups/teams when 'Guest user access restrictions' in Azure AD is set to the default configuration.

 <h3>Export-DCConditionalAccessPolicyDesign</h3>

 This CMDlet uses Microsoft Graph to export all Conditional Access policies in the tenant to a JSON file.
 This JSON file can be used for backup, documentation or to deploy the same policies again with Import-DCConditionalAccessPolicyDesign.